turingschool/career-development-curriculum/module_four/post_grad_plan.md

 As you fill out this plan, consider how your first job search will set the tone for your career trajectory in the software industry.
 After all, your first developer job should align with those goals as well so that you're on track for a longterm successful career.

-**Note:** If you have already secured a job prior to graduation, skip to the second part of the plan below.
+**Note:** If you have already secured a job prior to graduation, skip to the second step to look at ways you can support the rest of your cohort.
+However, this step is optional.

-## #1: 30-Day Job Search Action Plan
+## 30-Day Job Search Action Plan
 ### Create a schedule & goals for the first 30 days Post-Graduation
 Design a 40-hour "work week" that provides time for:
 * Code (ideally, 2-4 hours a day will be dedicated to coding)